CLOSE SEARCH

 Damages that are not generally recoverable include pure compensation for stress or inconvenience and injury to feelings.

-Some types of contract damages claims may or may not be recoverable (the starting point with these is that they are not generally recoverable), including :-
+Some types of contract damages may or may not be recoverable (the starting point with these is that they are not generally recoverable), including :-

 Indirect or consequential losses